 A market’s volatility is its likelihood of showing rapid and unpredictable price movements.

-A sufficient balance in one or more collateral currencies is required to trade on margin.
-This is because margin trading uses Kraken’s funds instead of your own.
+A sufficient balance in one or more collateral currencies is required to trade using margin.

 Leverage allows you to place trades in larger amounts than what you have in your trade balance.

-For example, a trade balance of 10,000 USD increases your buying power to 50,000 USD when trading on margin and using 5x leverage.
+For example, a trade balance of 10,000 USD increases your buying power to 50,000 USD when trading using margin and using 5x leverage.

-When trading on margin you are using Kraken’s funds to place orders, as opposed to directly using the funds deposited or held in your account.
+When trading using margin you are using Kraken’s funds to place orders, as opposed to directly using the funds deposited or held in your account.

-To create a margin position, you need to select a leverage between 2x and 5x from the Intermediate or Advanced order tab when creating a New Order.
+To open a spot position on margin, you need to select a leverage between 2x and 5x from the Intermediate or Advanced order tab when creating a New Order.

 Margin allowance limits

-Margin allowance limits determine the maximum amount of margin that can be tied to your leveraged orders for a particular currency.
+Margin allowance limits determine the maximum amount of margin that Kraken will extend to you in an order for a particular currency.
 Each currency allowance limit is independent from the other.